DrEverything/G_waves_are_all_you_need/g_waves.typ

 This also hints at what dark matter might be:
 #quote[
-  _Matter with a different wave ecosystem --- one that doesn’t interact electromagnetically with ours, but still curves space… so we notice its gravity._
+  _Matter with a different wave ecosystem --- one that doesn't interact electromagnetically with ours, but still curves space... so we notice its gravity._
 ]

 = Radioactivity: Pressure from Frequency Mismatch

-Let’s say a stable wave pattern (a "particle") lives in harmony with its environment.
+Let's say a stable wave pattern (a "particle") lives in harmony with its environment.
 But what if its internal frequency gets thrown out of sync?

 Now the inner wave pushes harder than the environment can contain --- just like a balloon losing air.
 The particle "leaks" energy, re-stabilizing itself by ejecting part of the wave.
-That’s radiation.
+That's radiation.

 This model gives us a _reason_ for radioactive decay: instability caused by mismatched wave frequencies in a confined system.